‘Tis the season to trade cliches with your colleagues in the hallways.

 - Monitor your progress

 And we’ve developed multiple templates for each stage, which are yours for free, should you want them.
 (You do.)
 But today, I’m going to walk you through three of the simpler templates to help you get the wheels turning.
-And if you’re a Kapost user—or just curious about how planning works in a software built to handle your content from planning to execution and beyond—I highly encourage you to register for our December 5 webinar, 2020 Planning in Canvas, which will showcase how you can do everything I’ll cover in this blog (and more) in the platform.
+And if you’re a Kapost user—or just curious about how planning works in a software built to handle your content from planning to execution and beyond—I highly encourage you to watch the recording of our webinar, 2020 Planning in Canvas, which showcases how you can do everything I’ll cover in this blog (and more) in the platform.

 See what great planning looks like in Kapost.
-Resiter for our next webinar, 2020 Planning in Canvas.
+Watch our on-demand webinar, 2020 Planning in Canvas.

 1. Identify key objectives